scylladb/scylladb/docs/kb/scylla-limits-systemd.rst

     [Service]
     LimitNOFILE=5000000

-3. Restart Scylla:
+3. Restart ScyllaDB:

 .. code-block:: shell

     sudo systemctl restart scylla-server.service

 This will create a configuration file named ``override.conf`` under the ``/etc/systemd/system/scylla-server.service.d`` folder.
-Whenever editing this file by hand manually, remember to run ``sudo systemctl daemon-reload`` before restarting Scylla, so that systemd reloads the changes.
+Whenever editing this file by hand manually, remember to run ``sudo systemctl daemon-reload`` before restarting ScyllaDB, so that systemd reloads the changes.

-4. To check the updated limits allowed by the Scylla process run:
+4. To check the updated limits allowed by the ScyllaDB process run:

 .. code-block:: shell